Popular Posts:

 An LEI or Legal Entity Identifier is a unique 20-digit alphanumeric code.
 Its purpose is to provide regulated identification for legal entities such as businesses and organisations, especially those in the financial industry.

-The aim of this is to make holdings more transparent, and the data on them more connected and easy to access.
+This aims to make holdings more transparent and their data more connected and easy to access.
 Thereby minimising any financial risk involved in dealing with such entities across the globe.
+Read more about what is an LEI.

 Financial institutions that always require an LEI number